Jimfarnum/spiralshops/replit.md

 ## Data Flow

-1. **Store Discovery**: Users search by ZIP code or browse all stores
+1. **Store Discovery**: Users search by ZIP code, browse all stores, or explore shopping malls
-2. **Store Display**: Stores are fetched from the database and displayed as cards
+2. **Store Display**: Stores are fetched from the database and displayed as cards with follow functionality
-3. **Store Details**: Individual store pages show comprehensive business information
+3. **Store Details**: Individual store pages show comprehensive business information with retailer-focused features
+4. **Mall Integration**: Shopping mall format with tenant listings, category filters, and directory maps
+5. **User Registration**: New users can create accounts with auto-login and persistent authentication
+6. **Shopping Experience**: Complete cart-to-checkout flow with quantity management and order processing
-4. **Retailer Registration**: Business owners can submit applications through forms
+7. **Retailer Registration**: Business owners can submit applications through forms
-5. **Data Persistence**: All data is stored in PostgreSQL with Drizzle ORM
+8. **Data Persistence**: All data is stored in PostgreSQL with Drizzle ORM

 ## External Dependencies